 Fallopian Tube Surgery- some women experience blocked or scarred fallopian tubes, which hinder their chances of pregnancy.
 Surgery may be needed in order to repair the tubes and allow eggs to pass along them.
 The success of this surgery depends on how damaged the fallopian tubes were to begin with.

-Surgery for women with Endometriosis, fibroids or PCOS- Laparoscopic surgery removes or destroys cysts and submucosal fibroids within the ovaries in women who have endometriosis.
+Surgery for women with Endometriosis, fibroids or PCOS- Laparoscopic surgery removes or destroys cysts and submucosal fibroids (a type of tumour that develops in the inner layer of the uterus or in the submucosal layer) within the ovaries in women who have endometriosis.
 Laparoscopic ovarian drilling uses heat to destroy part of the ovary and can be used in women with PCOS if a prior ovulation medication hasn’t worked for them.

-Correcting epididymal blockages and retrieving sperm- Located in the testicles is the epididymis, of which helps to store and transport sperm.
+Correcting epididymal blockages and retrieving sperm- Located in the testicles is the epididymis, which helps to store and transport sperm.
 This can sometimes become blocked, and sperm is unable to be ejaculated.
-For men who are experiencing infertility because of this issues, surgery can be done to unlock the epididymal.
-Some men may opt for sperm extraction if they have had a vasectomy, are born without the tube that drains sperm from the testicle or have a blockage in the epididymal.
+For men who are experiencing infertility because of this issue, surgery can be done to unlock the epididymal.
+Some men may decide on sperm extraction if they have had a vasectomy, are born without the tube that drains sperm from the testicle or have a blockage in the epididymal.